unifiedjs/unifiedjs.github.io/src/introduction-to-unified.md

 *   unified’s plugin pipeline lets you typically write one line of code to chain a feature into the process.
 Bridging formats (such as markdown to HTML) can be done in a single line of code as well.
-*   unified can integrate the file-system, the CLI, Gulp, or Atom Linters.

 ### Next steps